 Driving to the South of France from the UK or Northern Europe is very doable, even pleasurable, particularly if you make the journey part of the fun and take your time.
-Many of the guests at Lou Messugo drive from the UK, Paris, Belgium and Germany and while there are plenty of dedicated websites all about driving in France I’ve done this journey so many times I thought I’d share some tips.
+Many of the guests at Lou Messugo drive from the UK, Paris, Belgium, the Netherlands and Germany and while there are plenty of dedicated websites all about driving in France, I’ve done this journey so many times I thought I’d share some tips about this route in particular.

 Firstly, the legal stuff!